IAEA-NSDDNetwork/AME-NUBASE-viewer/README.md

 ## Change history

 #### 2023-05
-Added a new feature for calculating mass difference using input mass-excess value, e.g., 77CO=-21910(234.5)-75NI-2*n for Q(B-2N) of 77Co using an input mass-excess -21910(234.5) for 77Co.
+Added a new feature for calculating mass difference using an input mass-excess value, e.g., 77CO=-21910(234.5)-75NI-2*n for Q(B-2N) of 77Co using an input mass-excess -21910(234.5) for 77Co.

 #### 2023-04